 - Lava can be mined to reveal valuable minerals such as diamonds, silver and gold

-It is therefore vital that we do everything we can to monitor and predict volcanic activity so that we can provide eruption warnings and improve scientific understanding of how volcanoes work in order to reduce damage to life and property.
+It is therefore vital that we do everything we can to oversee and predict volcanic activity so that we can provide eruption warnings and improve scientific understanding of how volcanoes work in order to reduce damage to life and property.

 - Ground movements can be monitored using seismometers